wickljas/PES_Board/README.md

 - [Example Gimbal](docs/solutions/gimbal.cpp)
 - [Example Line Follower Base Example](docs/solutions/main_line_follower_base_ss24.cpp)
 - [Example Differential Drive Robot Kinematics Calibration](docs/solutions/main_calib_kinematic_ss24.cpp)
+- TODO: Add stepper motor example here

 In the folder (docs/cad/WS2) and (docs/cad/WS3) you will find the printable files needed to build the demonstration model for workshop 2 and workshop 3.
 For workshop 3, you need to edit the parts: rack and gear wheel because they are only available in STL print-ready format.
 Editing can be done in Prusa Slicer, which offers the possibility of minor modification.
-- rack - one hole should be added, in order to screw the rack to the carriage on which the sensor is located, or possibly lengthen this element (details available: https://www.printables.com/de/model/522220-universal-gear-rack-collection-different-modules)
+- Rack - one hole should be added, in order to screw the rack to the carriage on which the sensor is located, or possibly lengthen this element (details available: https://www.printables.com/de/model/522220-universal-gear-rack-collection-different-modules)
-- make a hole in the element for the motor shaft (details available: https://www.printables.com/de/model/516177-universal-spur-gears-collection-module-15)
+- Make a hole in the element for the motor shaft (details available: https://www.printables.com/de/model/516177-universal-spur-gears-collection-module-15)

 ### Additional Information
 - [Differential Drive Kinematics](docs/markdown/kinematics.md)